ttungl/HeteroArchGen4M2S/README.md

 Let’s use the `radix` example with 16 cores CPUs (`8` x86 CPUs), 16 cores GPUs (`4` Southern Islands GPUs), 4 Memory Controllers, in a 2D-Mesh for demonstration.

-> Important: You need to download `parsec` benchmark from `https://github.com/Multi2Sim/m2s-bench-splash2`, then unzip it under the `benchmarks` folder in `multi2sim` directory for demonstration.
+> Important: You need to download `splash2` benchmark from `https://github.com/Multi2Sim/m2s-bench-splash2`, then unzip it under the `benchmarks` folder in `multi2sim` directory for demonstration.

 1. Suppose that you already got the cache and memory latencies for your proposed architecture by running `CACTI6.5`.